Earwigs

 1. Seal Entry Points

-One of the first steps in preventing earwig infestations is to ensure that your home is sealed off from the outside world.
-Earwigs can enter your home through the smallest cracks, gaps, or openings in doors, windows, and walls.
+One of the first steps in preventing these pests is to ensure that your home is sealed off from the outside world.
+They can enter your home through the smallest cracks, gaps, or openings in doors, windows, and walls.
 To keep them out:

 • Inspect the exterior of your home for cracks in the foundation, gaps around windows, and openings around doors.